Real life experiences in cleaning up Your marketing data

 One of the best things about taking part in Marketo User Groups (MUGs) is that you get to hear from people that have “seen it, done it, and been there”.
 I had the opportunity to lead a panel discussion at the San Francisco MUG on the topic, Taking Out the Garbage: Real Life Experiences in Cleaning Up Your Data, where I was joined by Priya Malik of AppDynamics, Mitch Janning of Quantcast, Jake Dennison of Loggly, and Boris Butakov from Cord Blood Registry.
 All of the panelists were seasoned marketers with extensive marketing automation experience.
 They came from a wide range of industries and their Marketo instances ranged in size from 150,000 records to over 10 million.

 What was interesting was that the panelists faced so many of the same issues.
 I only really had time to ask the panel a single question, “What are the biggest challenges you’ve faced with marketing automation when it comes to your data?”
-Everyone had a lot to say.
+Everyone had a lot to say regarding a database clean.

 In this blog, I’ll cover the big issues with marketing data that our panel mentioned and their takeaways:

 A lot of panelists mentioned how difficult it can be when you own the data in your marketing automation data solution and someone in sales operations is responsible for what’s in salesforce.com, but there’s bi-directional integration between the two systems.
 The consensus was that regular meetings between marketing operations and sales operations are critical in order to be successful.
 To help ensure that things go smoothly, Mitch Janning suggested creating a document to spell out which organization is responsible for what at the field level and also to spell out from a business process standpoint when the handoff takes place from marketing to sales.
 To improve your process, use basic data governance templates you can use for Salesforceand Marketo fields.